scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Trying twice as many parameters with the same amount of computation requires doubling ``num_params`` and halving either ``max_iter`` or ``chunks``, which means every model will see half as many data.
-A balance between training time and hyper-parameter importance is implicitly being decided upon.
+A balance between training time and hyperparameter importance is implicitly being decided upon.
 Hyperband has one fewer input because it sweeps over this balance's importance in different brackets.